- “I have COVID brain!”

 - “I am just so weary.”

-Over the past year, we have heard countless statements like these from pastors who are navigating new technologies and means of doing ministry, while shepherding their congregations through the COVID-19 pandemic and uprisings for racial justice.
-Because these extraordinary circumstances have become our constant reality, and the personal and societal changes have persisted for half a year, we can begin to normalize this abnormal situation.
+Throughout this pandemic, we have heard countless statements like these from pastors who are navigating new technologies and means of doing ministry, while shepherding their congregations through the COVID-19 pandemic and uprisings for racial justice.
+New dominant variants of the virus bring new anxieties about increased risks and the need to close things back doan.
+Because these extraordinary circumstances have become our constant reality, we may begin to normalize this abnormal situation.
 Yet, this pandemic is truly a crisis event — or more honestly, a cascade of critical events.

 In the midst and in the wake of crisis events, it is not uncommon to experience grief, disruption, and disorientation.
 Spiritual, emotional, and psychological needs accompany the physical needs seen during this pandemic.

 In these challenging times, we can learn from our colleagues who have walked the path of community trauma before.
 Disciples General Ministries have compiled a selection of resources to support clergy and church leaders manage the trauma of this season.

-Pension Fund has secured access to a video series from Odyssey Impact: Healing the Healers.
+Pension Fund has also secured access to a video series from Odyssey Impact: Healing the Healers.
 In this 5-part video series, with accompanying discussion guide, Rev. Matthew Crebbin of Newtown Congregational Church leads a conversation with faith leaders who have experienced community trauma, such as the Sandy Hook School shooting, 9/11, and chronic violence in their communities.
 You are invited to watch these videos with clergy peers and host conversations using the downloadable discussion guide.
-Email email@example.com to request access to the series.
+Email [email protected] to request access to the series.